pericles-tpt/pretty_fast_find/README.md

 # Pretty Fast Find (pff)
-An iterative alternative to 'find' that's faster than most alternatives.
+An iterative, multithreaded alternative to 'find' that's faster than most alternatives.
 This was originally a command in my [seye_rs](https://github.com/pericles-tpt/seye_rs) project, but once I saw the focus of that project shifting to "find" functionality I decided to separate it into this repo.

 WARNING: This isn't a feature complete `find` alternative and most of the functionality has been implemented for the purposes of comparison to existing tools